The content of this page applies to all the methods of MailUp REST API except for the Transactional APIs, which do not use OAuth 2.0

 - Since the allowed relationships between access keys and MailUp users are "many-to-many", you can use the same access keys with several MailUp accounts.

 Let's get started

 Once you get the access keys and you have in mind the basic concepts stated above, you are ready to start developing your application.
-Authentication with OAuth 2.0 is not a walk in the park, the recommended approach is to check out a piece of working code form Samples and Wrappers.
+Authentication with OAuth 2.0 is not a walk in the park, the recommended approach is to check out a piece of working code from Samples and Wrappers.

 Authorization and authentication

 The MailUp REST API uses OAuth v2 as the authorization and authentication method for validating access to the API resources.

 - Your application will be authorized to communicate with MailUp using a pair of access keys ("Client ID" and "Client Secret").